 Previously, Azure RBAC was an allow-only model with no deny, but now Azure RBAC supports deny assignments in a limited way.
 Similar to a role assignment, a deny assignment attaches a set of deny actions to a user, group, service principal, or managed identity at a particular scope for the purpose of denying access.
 A role assignment defines a set of actions that are allowed, while a deny assignment defines a set of actions that are not allowed.
 In other words, deny assignments block users from performing specified actions even if a role assignment grants them access.
 Deny assignments take precedence over role assignments.

 For more information, see Understand Azure deny assignments.

 How Azure RBAC determines if a user has access to a resource

-The following are the high-level steps that Azure RBAC uses to determine if you have access to a resource on the management plane.
+The following are the high-level steps that Azure RBAC uses to determine if you have access to a resource.
+These steps apply to Azure Resource Manager or data plane services integrated with Azure RBAC.
 This is helpful to understand if you are trying to troubleshoot an access issue.

 A user (or service principal) acquires a token for Azure Resource Manager.

 The token includes the user's group memberships (including transitive group memberships).

 The user makes a REST API call to Azure Resource Manager with the token attached.